Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Introduction

-Current auto-scaling methods are often hard to manage resource contention and performance interference \cite{I24,I25}.
-As a result, applications competing for shared resources can lead to performance degradation and increased maintenance costs, as well as potential SLA violations.
+Existing auto-scaling approaches often struggle to effectively manage resource contention and performance interference in shared microservice environments \cite{I24, I25}.
+As multiple microservices compete for underlying resources, performance degradation, increased operational overhead, and potential SLA violations may arise.